nishantsing/JS/30-days-js-challenge/README.md

 ## Day 9/10: DOM Manipulation/ Event Handling

-- Learn more about the DOM manipulation and also animation, translation
+- Learn more about the DOM manipulation and also animation, translation.

+## Day 11: Promises and Async/Await